Lou Reed: 1970–1975: Glam rock and commercial breakthrough

 Reed's commercial breakthrough album, Transformer, was released in November 1972.
 Transformer was co-produced by David Bowie and Mick Ronson, and it introduced Reed to a wider audience, especially in the UK.
 The single "Walk on the Wild Side" was a salute to the misfits and hustlers who once surrounded Andy Warhol in the late '60s and appeared in his films.
-Each of the song's five verses describes a person who had been a fixture at The Factory during the mid-to-late 1960s: (1) Holly Woodlawn, (2) Candy Darling, (3) "Little Joe" Dallesandro, (4) "Sugar Plum Fairy" Joe Campbell and (5) Jackie Curtis.
+Each of the song's five verses describes a person who had been a fixture at The Factory during the mid-to-late 1960s.
+The five individuals described in the song are Holly Woodlawn (verse one), Candy Darling (verse two), "Little Joe" Dallesandro (verse three), "Sugar Plum Fairy" Joe Campbell (verse four), and Jackie Curtis (verse five).
 The song's transgressive lyrics evaded radio censorship.
 Though the jazzy arrangement (courtesy of bassist Herbie Flowers and saxophonist Ronnie Ross) was musically atypical for Reed, it eventually became his signature song.
 It came about as a result of a commission to compose a soundtrack to a theatrical adaptation of Nelson Algren's novel of the same name; the play failed to materialize.
 "Walk on the Wild Side" was Reed's only entry in the Billboard Hot 100 singles chart, at No. 16.

 Ronson's arrangements brought out new aspects of Reed's songs.
 "Perfect Day", for example, features delicate strings and soaring dynamics.
 It was rediscovered in the 1990s and allowed Reed to drop "Walk on the Wild Side" from his concerts.

-Bowie and Reed fell out during a late-night meeting which led to Reed hitting Bowie.
-Bowie had told Reed that he would have to "clean up his act" if they were to work together again.
+In 1979, Bowie and Reed fell out during a late-night meeting which led to Reed hitting Bowie.
+Bowie had reportedly told Reed that he would have to "clean up his act" if they were to work together again.

 Reed hired a local New York bar-band, the Tots, to tour in support of Transformer and spent much of 1972 and early 1973 on the road with them.
 Though they improved over the months, Reed (with producer Bob Ezrin's encouragement) decided to recruit a new backing band in anticipation of the upcoming Berlin album.
 He chose keyboardist Moogy Klingman to come up with a new five-member band on barely a week's notice.